-Winter is here and many parts of the country are dealing with record breaking low temperatures.
-As your dress changes so do your tactics for concealed carry and self-defense.
-In today's article I want to address questions about gloves.
+Winter is on its way and many parts of the country will soon be dealing with record breaking low temperatures.
+As your dress starts to change, so do your tactics for concealed carry and self-defense.
+In today's article I want to address questions about concealed carry with gloves.

 To Wear Gloves or Not to Wear Gloves

 Sometimes, even worse than having inoperable gloves, is having frozen fingers that can't move because they are too cold.
-When I got to the office last Tuesday (Denver) the outside temperature was 3 degrees Fahrenheit.
-No amount of keeping your hands in your pockets is going to help you stay warm enough to be able to operate a firearm in that kind of cold.
+When it gets really cold out, in the single digits, no amount of keeping your hands in your pockets is going to help you stay warm enough to be able to operate a firearm.

 So, I suppose the best answer is that wearing gloves is sometimes not only a good idea but absolutely necessary.